 After lunch, we decided to stroll around and visit the small streets.
 They were as pretty as they come.
 We even found someone who enjoyed watching the streets as much as we did…

-The funniest thing about this small town is that it closes at 1:00 pm and doesn’t reopen until about 4:00 pm.
-Now, we have traveled through Italy enough to know that some stores will close about this time to go home and have family time.
-People call it “Siesta” and think all Italians are sleeping but that is just not the case.
-Store owners who usually up early go home during this time to be with family, and have a meal, and usually, the children are coming home or are already home from school.
-But in Prato, nothing, and I truly mean not much was open but a handful of restaurants.
-So we walked to the historic center and left early back to Florence.
+When planning a visit, know that Prato, much like other towns, has stores that close from 1:00 pm to about 4:00 pm.
+During this closure, store owners and workers go home and spend time with their families.
+People call it “Siesta” and think all Italians are sleeping, but that is just not the case.
+But in Prato, nothing, and I genuinely mean not much, is open but a handful of restaurants.
 If you are planning a trip to Prato, I suggest you get there early in the morning before the town closes for the day.